paul1734/Soft-Power-Index/README.md

      - Includes both voluntarily migration and refugees (https://ourworldindata.org/migration-definition)
   - Number of refugees living in the host country per 1,000 people (Number of refugees living in the host country per 1,000 people)
      - specify direct impact of refugess
+           -> Refugees are included in the net migration rate; problem of endogeneity?
+             - Should be manageable
   -	Number of Embassies Abroad
      - Difficulty finding complete Data set for whole
   -	Membership of Multilateral Organizations
+      - G20, IMF, WTO, World Bank
+      - Political Unions: EU, ASEAN, African Union (-> Why not include smaller ones?)
+        - Also, the EU  has more political weigth than most other supranational orgs., introduce some sort of weigth?
   -	Overseas Development Aid -> Questionable as it is highly tied to economic might; can be seen as buying influence.
   -	Permanent Member UN Security Council and Presidency Bonus
 4. Education Sub-index: